 Students admitted to the College of Engineering and Applied Sciences Exploratory major begin their first semester in MATH 1110 (Algebra II).
 This placement is based on SAT/ACT math score or an equivalent transferable math course from other institutions.
 Students in the Exploratory major must pass MATH 1110 or an approved equivalent course from another institution, with a grade of B or better.
 They must earn that passing grade in no more than two attempts.
 Upon passing MATH 1110 with a B or better, students are then admitted to the major of their choice and are eligible for Pre-Calculus.

 CEAS-Exploratory students are also enrolled in a learning community cohort of classes designed to foster academic success.
-These classes include FYE 2100 (First Year Experience), ENGR 1002 (Introduction to Engineering Analysis) and EDMM 1420 (Engineering Graphics), if applicable to the student’s major of choice.
-FYE 2100 is a course designed to teach effective study habits and time management skills and also to discuss engineering as a major of study and career path.
+These classes include ENGR 2100 (an engineering based first-year experience seminar), ENGR 1002 (Introduction to Engineering Analysis) and EDMM 1420 (Engineering Graphics), if applicable to the student’s major of choice.
+ENGR 2100 is a course designed to teach effective study habits and time management skills and also to discuss engineering as a major of study and career path.
 ENGR 1002 is a supplemental applied algebra course that introduces engineering-related concepts parallel to the syllabus content from MATH 1110.
 In order to be a full-time student, exploratory students also take general education courses, required of all WMU students for graduation.
 If you have any questions or concerns about the College of Engineering and Applied Sciences Exploratory major, please contact the advising office at (269) 276-3270 and ask to speak to a staff advisor or click the link below.

 PATHWAYS To Pre-ENGINEERING